Chapter 30:

 “Yes,” Yuki agreed.
 “It's the kind of weather that makes you want to go out for ice cream.”

-With a sudden bounce, a shadow leaped over the desk.
-The buzz ceased at once.
+And with a sudden bounce that cut the conversation short, a shadow leaped over the desk.
+The incessant buzz stopped at once.

 “I wonder what that was,” said Tyler.